 J.D. students may graduate in May or January.* L.L.M students may graduate in May, August, or January.
 The Registrar will prepare a list of students meeting graduation requirements approximately a week before the graduation date.
 The actual degree dates for May, August, and January will be set each year by the Registrar and the Associate Dean for Student Affairs.

-All students who are eligible to graduate must complete a graduation application online at WebAdvisor, and return the form to the registrar by a date set by the registrar each year, in the Fall semester of the academic year in which the student wishes to graduate.
+All students who are eligible to graduate must complete a graduation application online via WebAdvisor and return the form to the Registrar by a date set by the Registrar each year, in the Fall semester of the academic year in which the student wishes to graduate.
 Each individual student is responsible for keeping track of whether she/he is on track in meeting the graduation requirements.
 A form is available online or a student may go into WebAdvisor at any time to audit his/her transcript before the final year.
 Each student is urged to monitor her/his own progress toward graduation.
 Graduation requirements can be found by clicking here.

-If a student has not fulfilled all graduation requirements at the time of the faculty confirmation, his/her degree date will be postponed to the next graduation date.
+If a student has not fulfilled all graduation requirements by the final day of the exam period (unless a special arrangement has been made, as discussed above), then his/her degree date will be postponed to the next graduation date.
 When the degree requirements have been completed, certification of completion of program may be sent to state bars or other parties by the Registrar.
 The date of the degree however, will be that of the next graduation date.

 A student who has completed all graduation requirements but who has not yet graduated may also request a certification of completion of program from the law school for his or her own use (for example, to provide to prospective employers).